Fundryi/Rarer-Gobber-Ore-Spawnrate/README.md

-# Gobber Mod Rare Ore Generation Datapack
+# Gobber Rare Ores Datapack

 This datapack reduces the ore generation frequency for the Gobber mod ores to make them much rarer and more valuable to find.